Communications Protocol

 Below you will find answers to some of the most common questions about how the Communications Protocol is being implemented.

-Launched April 1, 2022 under the endorsement of the Executive Leadership Team and Dean’s Council, the Communications Protocol is a framework governing the shared responsibility for communications between the Office of Advancement and communications teams located within university’s faculties and business units.
+Launched April 1, 2022 under the endorsement of the Executive Leadership Team and Dean’s Council, the Communications Protocol is a framework governing the shared responsibility for communications between the Office of Communications and Community Engagement and communications teams located within university’s faculties and business units.

 The Communications Protocol applies to all communicators on campus.
 It includes consistent hiring and classification guidelines, and defines common standards and approaches that must be used by all communicators, including: